William R. Green, Dean

 Note: The initial video submission should be a minimum of 15 minutes including a rehearsal and a performance.
 The camera should face the conductor.
 Please state your name clearly at the beginning of the video.
 DVD format or a working link to a hosting site is acceptable.

-An undergraduate degree in Music Education from an accredited institution, including official state certification is a prerequisite for admission.
-If the prospective candidate does not hold teaching certification, post-baccalaureate certification (requiring additional coursework and student teaching) can be pursued simultaneously with the Master of Music - Music Education.
-Post-baccalaureate requirements must be completed prior to completion of the Master of Music - Music Education.
-The Master of Music - Music Education plus post-baccalaureate certification will generally require two years of full-time study.
-The post-baccalaureate option is not available in the Summers Only program.
+Official state certification is not a prerequisite for admission.
+If the prospective candidate does not hold teaching certification, post-baccalaureate certification (requiring additional coursework and student teaching) can be pursued simultaneously on-campus with the Master of Music - Music Education online program.

 In addition to the resume, transcripts, letters of recommendation, and health certificate of immunization, the following materials are required for admission to the Master of Music - Music Education.